CLPdevOfficial/CLPdevOfficial/README.md

 ## My Projects

 * **[fbvideodl](https://github.com/CLPdevOfficial/fbvideodl)**
-    * *Description: A basic flask project, for cpturing front cam photo and save to a folder*
+    * *Description: A versatile tool for downloading videos and images from Facebook, available with both a user-friendly graphical interface (GUI) and a command-line interface (CLI).*

 ---